scalar-labs/scalardb/docs/backup-restore.md

 Since ScalarDB provides transaction capabilities on top of non-transactional (possibly transactional) databases non-invasively, you need to take special care to back up and restore the databases in a transactionally consistent way.

-This page describes guidelines for backing up and restoring the databases that ScalarDB supports.
+This guide describes how to back up and restore the databases that ScalarDB supports.

 ## Create a backup